Dinagat Islands: Local history

-Being the oldest town, the Municipality of Dinagat is the "mother" municipality of the Province of Dinagat Islands.
+Being the oldest town, Dinagat is the "mother" municipality of the province of Dinagat Islands.
 Dinagat was then a part of the province of Surigao Del Norte.
-Dinagat was founded under the order of Governor-General Manuel Crespo as a pueblo in April 25, 1855.
+Dinagat was founded under the order of Governor-General Manuel Crespo as a pueblo on April 25, 1855.
 Settlers from Leyte, Bohol, and Surigao built their homes along the coast of what is now Dinagat's poblacion.
 The first families to settle in the town were Ga, Ventura, Ecunar, Gealogo, Jarligo, Geraldino, Ensomo, Gier, and Eviota.
 The pueblo was in constant risk of being attacked by Moro pirates from mainland Mindanao.
 They even managed to steal the bell of the Immaculada Concepcion Parish, the only church in the town then, and dumped it in a well in now Sitio Busay in Barangay New Mabuhay.
 The pillaging was eventually stopped by the first gobernadorcillo of the town, Pedro Ga Ventura and his brother Leon.
 They are considered by local historians as the first heroes of the province.